-Frans Mortelmans was born on the 1st of may 1865, as the eldest son of 6 children.
+Frans Mortelmans was born on the 1st of may 1865, as the oldest son of 6 children.

 Initially father Karel Mortelmans (printer in Antwerp) prefered his son Frans would study music and therefor bought him a piano.
 Buth it was his second son, Lodewijk, who occupied the piano and exchanged drawingschool for musicschool.
 That’s how Frans became the famous flower painter and Lodewijk the famous composer.